GLOBAL MARKETS-Stocks touch new highs as volatility eases, dollar gains

 "We've seen the FAANGs creep their way back in reaction to people buying into the inflation-is-transitory story," said Simon Maughan, head of trading alpha at Liquident, an alternative trading venue.

-Amazon.com Inc AMZN.O, Apple Inc AAPL.O and Google parent Alphabet Inc GOOGL.O rose while Facebook Inc FB.O fell.
+Amazon.com Inc AMZN.O and Apple Inc AAPL.O rose while Google parent Alphabet Inc GOOGL.O and Facebook Inc FB.O fell.

+Advancing shares outnumbered declining shares on both the Nasdaq and the New York Stock Exchange, while growth-oriented shares .RLG slightly outpaced the gains of underpriced value stocks .RLV.

 Sterling was under pressure as the British government considered whether to delay removing most of its remaining coronavirus restrictions and oil was in the doldrums, but both looked like being temporary phenomena at worst.